Requirements

 userdb=# DROP TABLE usertable;

-In the above guide, you learned how to create and manage databases, users and tables in PostgreSQL.
-I hope this will help you to perform day-to-day database operations.
+The above guide taught you how to create and manage databases, users and tables in PostgreSQL.
+We hope this will help you to perform day-to-day database operations.